solving a linear system

 \(A\) is square

-For a square matrix \(A\), we can use the LU decomposition with partial pivoting.
+for a square matrix \(A\), we can use the lu decomposition with partial pivoting.

 use faer::prelude::*;